 But if you know what's happening around you, you can stop burning money (you don't have).

 A kid in a grocery store randomly grabs an item from a low shelf for a parent to buy.
 The parent, without thinking, adds it to the cart.

-Or Ever Done This?
+Ever Done This?

-Realized you've bought something in the past that you never use, or really didn't need.
+You've bought something in the past that you never use, or really didn't need.

 Ever Felt This?

-Had regret over something you've bought.
+Regret over something you've bought.

 Or Felt This?

 From the day you were born, you have been surrounded by a marketing environment that is based on persuading you to spend money without planning—the definition of impulse buying.